v2saumb/conferencecentral/README.md

 * Arguments:

 	* request - containing the  websafe conference key
-	* reg - boolean to register or unregister
+	* reg - Boolean to register or unregister
 * Returns:
-    * boolean true or false depending on success or error
+    * Boolean true or false depending on success or error

 ---

 ### _managesession_wish_list(self, request, reg=True):
-Add or remove sessions form users wishlist.
+Add or remove sessions form users wish list.
 * Arguments:

 	* request - containing the  websafe session key
-	* reg - boolean to add or remove the session to the wishlist
+	* reg - Boolean to add or remove the session to the wish list
 * Returns:
-    * boolean true or false depending on success or error
+    * Boolean true or false depending on success or error

 ---